chandra-kumala/ipac/README.md

 # Inspire Performing Arts Centre
-## Medan, Indonesia
-Website based on Django and Wagtail
+## Website based on Django and Wagtail

 Currently implemented are the following page types...